-Are you headed out on an Italian vacation and looking for books about Italy to read before you go?
+Headed out on an Italian vacation and looking for books about Italy to read before you go?
 Don’t miss these books set in Italy to enhance your next vacation or travel via your armchair.
-Let’s spark that Italian wanderlust to Sicily, Tuscany, Florence, Rome, and so much more!

 Our Favorite Books About Italy